 Gout is considered a form of crystal deposition arthritis, hence the name, gouty arthritis.
 Uric acid, a chemical that is found in the serum component of our blood, is the key to understanding gout.
 Excessively high levels of uric acid lead to the deposition of monosodium urate deposits into joints and also certain subcutaneous spaces in the body.
 To understand the way that acute gouty attacks occur, let's use a simple example;

 Example - As children, we would make our own rock candy.
 We'd get a pot of water and begin to heat it on the stove.
 As the water warmed, we'd add sugar.
-The hotter the water became, the more sugar we could dissolve.
+The hotter the water became, the more sugar we could break down.
 When the water was close to a boil and saturated with sugar, we'd remove it from the heat and allow the sugar to crystallize on a string as the water cooled.

 Acute Gouty Attacks Occur in Much the Same Manner